 Before visiting the Capela dos Ossos, we decided to stop for a quick snack.
 We stopped at a little waffle cafe called Uafas.
 I indulged my sweet tooth with this chocolate ice cream-topped beauty:

 Later that night, we were walking up and down the streets trying to decide what we wanted for supper.
 We didn’t want anything too fancy, so we found a small family-owned restaurant with casual fare.
 The owner didn’t speak much English, but he went out of his way to make us feel at home.
 He gestured around to show us the size of a charcuterie plate we could share, and pointed out a few suggestions on the menu.
 I was craving meat, so I ordered a hamburger.
-Interestingly, it had corn and shredded carrots on it, which were unexpected additions but surprisingly not terrible.
+Interestingly, it had corn and shredded carrots on it.
+We’re not used to these ingredients as hamburger toppings, but surprisingly they weren’t bad.
 Mark went a little more exotic with an octopus salad.

 If you look closely, you’ll see some interesting flavour combinations.
 Yes, those are peach slices on the tomatoes, and strawberries on the cucumber slices!